pete-machine/torchbricks/README.md

 To calculate metrics across a dataset, we heavily rely on concepts and functions used in the [TorchMetrics](https://torchmetrics.readthedocs.io/en/stable/) library.

-The used of TorchMetrics is demonstrated in below code snippet.
+The used of TorchMetrics in a brick collection is demonstrated in below code snippet.

 ```python
 import torchvision